The Dam Half and Dam Full courses are

 After another gradual climb and plateau with rocky sections,

-you’ll head north on Douty Mill Trail.
+you’ll turn north onto Douty Mill Trail and head downhill.
 Crest a small ridge and

 head down into a dense white pine and hemlock glade.
 Your feet